-The Retiree Plan provides coverage to eligible Retirees and their dependents under 65 years old, and not otherwise eligible for Medicare.
+The Retiree Plan provides coverage to eligible Retirees and their dependents under 65 years old and not otherwise eligible for Medicare.
 A Retiree is any eligible participant who is not currently eligible using bank hours.
 These benefits are also provided through Empire BlueCross BlueShield.

-The Medicare Supplemental Plan provides coverage to eligible Retirees age 65 and over, their dependents age 65 and over and a Retiree or dependent who is eligible for Medicare or becomes eligible for Medicare prior to age 65.
-Under this Plan, covered benefits that are subject to Medicare deductibles and coinsurance are provided through C&R Consulting, the company the Fund has retained to administer the Medicare Supplemental portion of the program.
+The Medicare Supplemental Plan provides coverage to eligible Retirees age 65 and over, their dependents age 65 and over, and a Retiree or dependent who is eligible for Medicare or becomes eligible for Medicare prior to age 65.
+Under this plan, covered benefits that are subject to Medicare deductibles and coinsurance are provided through C&R Consulting, the company the Fund has retained to administer the Medicare Supplemental portion of the plan.

-If you are eligible for Medicare, or become eligible for Medicare, and you are not currently eligible for Fund benefits using bank hours, Medicare has the primary responsibility for your claims; the Welfare Fund has secondary responsibility.
+If you are eligible for Medicare or become eligible for Medicare, Medicare has the primary responsibility for your claim; the Welfare Fund has secondary responsibility.
 You must enroll in both Medicare Part A and Medicare Part B as soon as you become eligible.
 If you are eligible for Medicare but do not enroll in both Part A and Part B, Fund benefits will be limited to secondary responsibility.
-The section called "Medicare" information tells you about how Medicare and the Medicare Supplemental Plan work.
+The section called "Medicare" has more information on how Medicare and the Medicare Supplemental Plan work.

-The Fund's hospital and medical coverage for Active Employees and Retirees is offered through a "PPO" (preferred provider organization) administered by Empire BlueCross BlueShield ("Empire").
-Your coverage under the Active Plan and the Retiree Plan includes a wide range of medical services, including:
+The Fund's hospital and medical coverage for Active Employees and Retirees who are not eligible for Medicare is offered through a "PPO" (preferred provider organization) administered by Empire BlueCross BlueShield ("Empire").
+Your coverage under the Active Plan and the Retiree Plan includes a wide range of medical services:

 - hospital services;

 - the services you receive from doctors and other health care providers, both in and out of the hospital;

-- tests and X-rays of;
+- tests and X-rays;

 - durable equipment and supplies; and

 - specialized services such as hospice care, home health care, physical therapy, psychotherapy, and treatment for alcohol and substance abuse.